BY: Dr. Sagnik Mukherjee (MBBS; MD; MIPS; MIAPP)

 What is the most effective therapy for obsessive-compulsive disorder?

-Obsessive-compulsive disorder is a medical condition where obsessive thoughts lead to repetitive behaviours.
+Obsessive-compulsive disorder is a medical condition where obsessive thoughts lead to repetitive behaviors.
 It is a severe mental health issue that can have a huge impact on an individual’s everyday life.
 Fortunately, there are treatments available for those with obsessive-compulsive disorder, also known as OCD.

 Obsessive Compulsive Disorder Therapy Explained